The Sauce Makes the Fish

 Saint Malo Sauce

-Prepare sauce velouté as directed above.
-Blend in 1 tablespoon catsup, 1 tablespoon prepared mustard, 1 tablespoon Worcestershire sauce, and bottled hot sauce or cayenne to taste.
+Prepare 1 cup sauce velouté as directed above.
+Blend in 1 teaspoon catsup, 1 teaspoon prepared mustard, 1 teapoon Worcestershire sauce, and bottled hot sauce or cayenne to taste.
 Salt and pepper if desired.

-Prepare sauce velouté as directed above.
-Blend in 1/2-cup of grated Gruyere or Parmesan cheese.
+Prepare 1 cup sauce velouté as directed above.
+Blend in 1/4-cup grated Gruyere or Parmesan cheese.
 Salt and pepper to taste if desired.

 Prepare 1 cup sauce velouté as directed above, substituting brown roux for blond.
 (See Shrimp Gumbo recipe in Main Dishes.)
-Add 1 dozen fresh, canned or frozen oysters, and a pinch of cayenne.
+Add 1/2-dozen fresh, canned or frozen oysters, and a pinch of cayenne.
 Heat gently until oysters are just curled around the edges.
 Taste and add salt if desired.

-Prepare sauce velouté or allemande as directed above.
+Prepare 1 cup sauce velouté or allemande as directed above.
 Add sugar and freshly grated or prepared horseradish to taste.
 Add salt and pepper if desired.

 Click Our Flounder and go to Main Dishes